Ball of the Foot Pain

 - This is perhaps the most common cause of metatarsalgia (generalized ball of foot pain.).

-- This is done through controlling pressure on the forefoot.
+- This is done by controlling pressure on the forefoot.

 - The only way to correct the length permanently is through surgery.